jameshorine/fastFeatures/README.md

                          force = T)
 ```

-Note: you will need to install `knitr`, `kableExtra` to get R to build the markdown vignette.
+Note: you will need to install `knitr`, `kableExtra` so that R may build the markdown vignette.

 Vignette
 ========